 “Cost accounting is your friend.”
-Five years ago, Michael Porter and Thomas Lee, MD, included that statement in their popular Harvard Business Review article “The Strategy that Will Fix Health Care.”
+Six years ago, Michael Porter and Thomas Lee, MD, included that statement in their popular Harvard Business Review article, “The Strategy that Will Fix Health Care.”
 Their argument was that when true costs are understood, clinicians will work with administrators to improve the value of care.
-The flip side of their argument was that when organizations don’t under- stand their true costs of care, they are flying blind when it comes to improving value.
+The flip side of their argument was that when organizations don’t understand their true costs of care, they are flying blind when it comes to improving value.

 Without trust in cost information, transformation initiatives do not benefit from the visibility of critical data used by executives to make key decisions, such as what service lines merit more or less investment and which physician enterprise expense items warrant additional analysis.

 When evaluating what hospitals need from their cost accounting systems, starting with the end goal in mind is beneficial.
 The end goal is a cost accounting system that enables reporting across the care continuum, and across multiple financial functions, that hospital executives can stand by and act on.

 Traditional, hospital-centric cost accounting systems lack the flexibility needed to accommodate changing environments and organizations.
 Professional and payer billing activity and other data from across the care continuum often are not incorporated into costing, and while processes may be efficient, resulting analytics may be less meaningful.